Summer crisp lettuces are a great solution to give you a summertime salad crop. They hold up well to heat and sunshine!

 Growing Summer Crisp Lettuces

-By June the weather is warming up here in Utah and despite our best efforts and shade cloth our spring-planted lettuce always seems to get bitter by mid-June.
-All our favorite lettuces like butter crunch, Larry’s red and Paris Island Cos get bitter in the hot Utah summers.
+By June, the weather is warming up here in Utah, and despite our best efforts and shade cloth, our spring-planted lettuce always seems to get bitter by mid-June.
+All our favorite lettuces like Butter Crunch, Larry’s Red, and Paris Island Cos, get bitter in the hot Utah summers.

-Aj was always complaining about having to buy lettuce from the grocery store to have with our garden grown tomatoes!
+Aj was always complaining about having to buy lettuce from the grocery store to have with our garden-grown tomatoes!
 So I started doing some homework.
 That’s when I discovered Summer Crisp Lettuces.

-Our favorite variety is called Nevada and it actually forms a slightly tighter head that stays mild and crisp even during the 100 degree days we have in July and August.
-The seed sellers don’t advertise this fact but Nevada is not only heat tolerant but also very cold tolerant as well.
-Last fall we planted Nevada directly in the garden in late September, the plants got to be about 3 inches tall before the winter set in.
+Last fall, we planted Nevada directly in the garden in late September.
+The plants got to be about 3 inches tall before the winter set in.
 These plants survived all winter in a cold frame and took off growing again in February and lasted until June!
 That sure makes it easy to have salads all year long.

-Summer crisp lettuces come in a variety of colors, including greens, reds and a very pretty speckled variety as well.
-They are available from several seed sellers online but my favorite is Johnny’s Seeds.
-(We love Johnny’s by the way).
 Maturity dates are pretty standard for lettuce, most varieties are ready to eat in about 45 to 50 days.
-But the nice thing is because they are so heat tolerant, they can be left in the garden for a long time and can continue to grow.
-Last year we had a couple of heads of Nevada that weighed in at 1.50 pounds each and were still mild and delicious.
+But the nice thing is that because they are so heat-tolerant, they can be left in the garden for a long time and can continue to grow.
+Last year, we had a couple of heads of Nevada that weighed in at 1.50 pounds each and were still mild and delicious.

 Look for the following varieties: